catschuk/advanced-data/README.md

 - - -

 Imagine you’re Medicare patient in your mid-sixties with Type 1 diabetes.
 You were diagnosed as an adult, but prescription drugs have been part of your daily routine for the past 20 years.
 Every meal requires you to interact with a complex regimen of expensive drugs and technologies that you and your doctor have designed to best fit your needs.
-On top of that, you take a few other drugs for high cholesterol and high blood pressure — pretty normal for someone of late middle-age.
+On top of that, take a few other drugs for high cholesterol and high blood pressure — pretty normal for someone of late middle-age.
 It’s a lot to keep track of, but your Medicare prescription drug plan helps you cover a lot of the cost.

 Then one day, you walk up to the counter of your local pharmacy — the same place you’ve been buying your medications since you were first diagnosed — and the pharmacist tells you that your Medicare Part D plan list of covered drugs — called a drug formulary — has changed.
-The cost of your medication is going up, and your insulin won’t be covered at all, so you’ll have to switch to a different brand.
+The cost of your TK is going up, and your TK won’t be covered at all, so you’ll have to switch to a different brand.

 This is the situation my mom found herself in recently.
 When she told me, I wondered how common her experience was.
 How often do Medicare patients find themselves losing access to the drugs they rely on?